Xakkusu/p4-build-your-dream/README.md

 - As a user I can read about pc builds.

     As long as other users at least uploaded one post the user can read about pc builds.
-- As a user I can register an account so that post content, comment and give feedback.
+- As a user I can register an account so that I can post content, comment and give feedback.

-    Via the sign-up link in the navbar or throughout the website's content the user cac registrate and use all functionality of the website.
+    Via the sign-up link in the navbar or throughout the website's content the user can register and use all functionality of the website.
 - As a user I can create a post so that I can show off my build for other users to enjoy.

     When the user is signed up they can upload their own build post.
 - As a user I can use any device I want and the design will respond accordingly so that I am not bound to use only one device/browser.

     The user can use the website whenever they like on whichever device they like, as long as they have internet connection.
-- As a user I can naviagte through the main topics so that I can jump to whichever topic I want from one menu bar.
+- As a user I can navigate through the main topics so that I can jump to whichever topic I want from one menu bar.

-    Through the navbar the user cann jump from topic to topic.
+    Through the navbar the user can jump from topic to topic.

 #### Returning User Goals
-- As a user I can like the post and it's content so that how I thought about the build is represented.
+- As a user I can like the post and its content so that how I thought about the build is represented.

     There is a like button a user can use when they are logged in which will show how often someone liked the post.
 - As a user I can modify or delete my comment on a post so that I can correct my opinion or delete my input from the post.